 - Associate director, Northwestern University Genetic Counseling Program

-The Department of Human Genetics offers three master’s level programs, and two doctoral programs:
+The Department of Human Genetics offers four master’s level programs, and two doctoral programs: